 According to Dr. Guerney, empathy allows you to put yourself mentally in the other person’s shoes so that you can feel and think as they do.
 And you will find that doing so will result in understanding, appreciation, and respect, even if you disagree with their point of view.

 Empathy shows you care.

-Empathy serves to foster better communication people want and need.
+Empathy serves to foster better communication between people’s want and need.